The climbing cost of satellite and cable TV has driven many Americans to turn to free over the air digital HDTV programming.

 Think about the ease of setup.
-For an indoor antenna, all that is normally needed is plugging the unit into a digital converter box attached to an analog TV set or into a newer high definition set, and then placing the antenna for the best reception possible.
+For an indoor antenna, all that is usually needed is plugging the unit into a digital converter box attached to an analog TV set or into a newer high definition set, and then placing the antenna for the best reception possible.
 Outside antennas may need running added cable as well as mounting brackets that can be used to keep the antenna in place.

-Discover the ease of use related to a specific layout of TV antenna.
+Discover the ease of use related to a specific layout of the TV antenna.
 Many outside antennas are equipped with remote controls that make swiveling the antenna a simple task.
-This really is in contrast to the antennas of decades past that had to be turned manually in order to bring in different channels.
+This really is in contrast to the antennas of decades past that had to be turned manually to bring in different channels.

-In a few locales, the very best signals might come from a completely unexpected direction, for example transmitters in cities or towns that are further away but that come in clearer due to topography that is nearby.
-That’s significant, because some antennas are highly directional while others receive signals equally or well in multiple ways.
+In a few locales, the very best signals might come from a completely unexpected direction, for example, transmitters in cities or towns that are further away but that come in clearer due to topography that is nearby.
+That’s significant because some antennas are highly directional, while others receive signals equally or well in multiple ways.